 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Amazon SNS allows users to push messages, via API (CreateTopic, Subscribe, and Publish) or the AWS Management Console, to Windows, Google and Apple devices as well as internet-connected smart devices.
-Once a message is published it can be sent multiple times to different devices/recipients.
-This allows users the flexibility to send direct messages to several devices or to one subscriber using a sole publish request.
+Amazon SNS allows users to push messages to Windows, Google, Apple and certain internet-connected smart devices by using an application programming interface (API) or the AWS Management Console.
+Once a message is published to the service, it can be sent multiple times to different recipients.
+Service users also have the flexibility to send direct messages to several devices or to one subscriber by using a sole publish request.